 Have I ever told you about the miracle cure I performed on Rich?
 Years ago in Mexico, in a moment of misplaced confidence in the standards of our rural hotel, Rich ordered a plate of shrimp.
 As he popped the last glistening morsel into his mouth, he got the first inkling he was in trouble.
 Serious trouble.
 Four days later he was still in active torment, unable to keep down anything but Coca-Cola and crackers.
 Finally, in growing alarm, I said, “I’ve got the name of a local doctor...”
 At the prospect of receiving medical care in a small town in rural Mexico, Rich sat bolt upright in bed.
 “NO!
 I’m feeling a lot better.”
 In minutes he was dressed, within hours he was walking around, and the next day we resumed our journey.

 Sometimes, a good scare is the best medicine.
 When that’s not available, what else should you do to safeguard your health on the road?

-1. Before you go, check the health warnings on the US State Department's travel website.
+1. Before you go, check the health advisories from the US State Department.
 They describe, in almost ghoulish detail, current and emerging health risks (tuberculosis on the rise in Bulgaria!), potential dangers (responding to radiological and nuclear incidents!) and which destinations have such dubious medical care that you’ll want to carry evacuation insurance (if you still want to go, after reading all those warnings).